Aleksandr Bereznyak: Biography

-In March 1957 he was assigned to lead the newly established MKB Raduga in the village of Ivankovo near the town of Dubna.
-This had started in 1951 as Branch 2 of Artem Mikoyan's OKB-155 to produce the KS-1 Kometa AShM.
+In March 1957 he was assigned to lead the newly established MKB Raduga in the village of Ivankovo, Moscow Oblast.
+This had started in 1951 as Branch 2 of Artem Mikoyan's OKB-155 to produce the KS-1 Komet missile.
 Raduga specialized in a range of tactical missiles.

-Bereznyak was a Doctor in Engineering (1968) and a Merited engineering scientist of the RSFSR (1973).
-He became a member of the CPSU in 1932.
-He was later awarded with the Lenin Prize, the USSR State Prize, the Order of Lenin, the Order of the October Revolution, the Order of the Red Banner of Labour, and numerous medals.
+Bereznyak was a Doctor in Engineering (1968).

-Aleksandr Bereznyak died on 7 July 1974 in Dubna, Moscow Oblast.
+Aleksandr Bereznyak died on 7 July 1974 in Dubna.